 Working on construction sites

-These animal employees are an asset for us as a company and for conservation measures, as they work quickly, precisely and independently without being affected by weather or by the target animals' activity levels.
-The dogs' skills are the ideal complement for conventional mapping work, and their contribution can make all the difference when clarity is needed.
-This will greatly benefit our conservation activities at construction sites.
-Using these specially trained sniffer dogs will also help us cut costs and save time.
+With their sensitive noses, our canine colleagues can sniff out what often escapes the human eye.
+The dogs work quickly, precisely and independently without being affected by weather or by the target animals' activity levels.
+The dogs' skills are the ideal complement to conventional mapping work, and their contribution can make all the difference when clarity is needed.
+To save the locations, we record the coordinates using a tablet and store them in a database.
+This way, we know which animals live where on the site and can relocate the relevant species in good time before construction begins.
+And the species on our construction sites are not the only ones to benefit from this.
+Using these specially trained sniffer dogs also helps us cut costs and save time.